How to Become a Truck Dispatcher: A Step-by-Step Guide

 • Develop a good understanding of geography and transportation routes to plan deliveries efficiently and avoid potential issues.

-• Build strong problem-solving acumen and organization skills to handle unexpected issues such as traffic delays or driver emergencies and handle customer complaints effectively.
+• Build strong problem-solving acumen and organizational skills to handle unexpected issues such as traffic delays or driver emergencies, and handle customer complaints effectively.

 • Technological and computer skills to work on different tech solutions, which can include transportation management software, trucking dispatch software, or GPS systems.